 I am a teacher and a falconer.
 I love being both, for very different reasons.
 For a number of years now I have found myself working with children in need of support, a niche I found myself in quite organically.

-My approach to support, especially when focused on health and wellbeing has always been a little has typically centred around two themes: mindfulness and the outdoors.
+My approach to support, especially when focused on health and wellbeing has always been a little centred around two themes: mindfulness and the outdoors.

 I have been writing a falconry blog for a while now, and those that have read it will know about how falconry has positively benefitted my own mental health.
 It took a while though for me to realise that these benefits could be delivered to my pupils.
 The two worlds of education and falconry seemed far apart and a part of me liked it that way, my work and my passion as two separate entities.
 But soon I could see the changes in me that falconry had delivered– the improved confidence, the positive outlook on life, a strong connection with nature– and I realised that this was exactly what the children I was working with needed too.